 If you are over 21 years of age and meet the requirements, you would not break the law if you were not wearing a helmet.
 You might use this argument as a defense.
 However, you could still have a tough fight to recover fair compensation for your injuries, especially if you do not retain a motorcycle accident attorney to handle your case.

-Schedule a Free Consultation With Our Clearwater Motorcycle Crash Lawyers
+Schedule a Free Consultation With Our Clearwater Motorcycle Accident Law Firm

 If you ride a motorcycle, you know the risks for injury from a motorcycle crash.
 We want to help you receive a fair settlement.
 Call our law office now to schedule a free consultation with one of our personal injury lawyers in Clearwater, FL.